How to Set Up a VPN (on Windows and Mac)

 Can a VPN hide your location?

 Yes, a VPN typically hides your location by masking your real IP address.
 VPNs reroute your online traffic through a different server than where you’re actually located.
 This server could be in another city, state, or country.
+This makes it appear as though your IP is in the location of the VPN server.
 Having this protection in place could help improve your online security and privacy.

 Can someone track VPN traffic?

 It’s usually very difficult for someone to track your VPN traffic.
-It’s possible that your ISP or a website might find out that you’re using a VPN, but that doesn’t mean they’d be able to see your actual IP address or specifics about your online activity.
+Your ISP or a website might find out that you’re using a VPN, but that doesn’t mean they’d be able to see your actual IP address or specifics about your online activity.
 However, a VPN provider could track your activity if it doesn’t have a no-logs policy.
+All the top VPNs have strict no-log policies, and most offer enhanced obfuscation servers to make your VPN usage.
+This feature is handy for bypassing government censorship.

 Bottom line